Emergency Service Administration

 - Collect and analyze data for decision making in the public safety environment

-- Investigate global issues then apply best practices to local emergency situations
+- Investigate global issues and apply best practices to local emergency situations

 CIP 430302 (BESA)